Ishanoshada/SL-ANDROID/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux.
 - **Easy to Use**: Just run `slandroid <script_path>` and let Slandroid handle the rest.
 - **Extensible**: Add support for new languages by updating the configuration.
+- **Advanced Options**: Supports environment variables, timeouts, output redirection, and more.

 ---